 Dorothy Bland Fletcher lived initially with relatives, moved into domestic service, married John T Brown in 1912 (using the surname ‘Bland’) and died in Nottingham in 1980.
 Her husband died seven years before her.

 The Fletcher business moved from Bath Street to Wood Street in 1872 and the new Wesleyan Chapel was then built on the site of their old factory.(see below)

-Judith Fletcher died in October 1890, aged 64, at her Chaucer Street home.
+Judith Fletcher died on October 12th, 1890, aged 64, at her Chaucer Street home.
 Husband Samuel died almost two years later, aged 60.
 They are buried together at Kirk Hallam parish church where their grave can be found, in the plot to the right as you walk through the entrance gate.

 “Samuel was also an inveterate poacher, not because he could not maintain his family, but solely for the sport.
 He was caught once and hauled before John Radford Esq., Magistrate at Derby.
 The poaching fraternity called him ‘Jackie Radford’.